The Banking Regulation Review: France

 - a regulation on disclosures relating to sustainable investments and sustainability risks that introduces disclosure obligations on institutional investors and asset managers to integrate environmental, social and governance (ESG) factors into their risk management processes, which was adopted on 27 November 2019;

-- a delegated act that will further specify how investment firms should take clients' ESG preferences into account; and
+- a delegated act that specifies how investment firms should take clients' ESG preferences into account was adopted on 21 April 2021; and

-- a regulation amending the Benchmarks Regulation,11 which creates a new benchmark comprising low-carbon and positive carbon impact benchmarks, which was adopted on 27 November 2019.
+- a regulation amending the Benchmarks Regulation,9 which creates a new benchmark comprising low-carbon and positive carbon impact benchmarks, which was adopted on 27 November 2019.